honest comparison

 • Pilates-and-yoga-specific operational depth

-Junocal ships pick-a-spot floor plan booking with reformer-specific workflows, term-based courses as first-class scheduling entities (8-week beginner blocks, 200-hour teacher trainings), conditional-logic intake forms with body-part injury capture and per-service forms, and two-mode waitlists with broadcast-claim.
+Junocal builds in pick-a-spot floor plan booking with reformer-specific workflows, term-based courses (8-week beginner blocks, 200-hour teacher trainings), conditional-logic intake forms that capture injuries by body part and let you set forms per service, and two waitlist modes including first-to-claim.
 Glofox supports each of these in some form, but the depth is shallower because the product DNA is fitness-led.
-For pilates studios where these primitives are operationally significant, the gap is real and persistent — ABC's product direction for Glofox is toward fitness-vertical integration, not toward narrowing pilates depth.
+For pilates studios where these matter day to day, the gap is real and persistent — ABC's product direction for Glofox is toward fitness-vertical integration, not toward narrowing pilates depth.

 • Stripe Connect Standard direct, no bundled markup